Clear House Accountants Clear House Accountants

 Tax Relief For A Limited Company On Charitable Donations:

-HMRC has also incentivised the companies if they make donations to charities.
-They are subject to lesser corporation tax when they donate money, equipment, land or property.
+HMRC has also incentivised companies to make donations to charities.
+They are subject to a lesser corporation tax when they donate money, equipment, land or property.
 Companies can avail of this tax relief incentive by deducting the amount donated from the total profits.
-It reduces the total taxable profits making them pay less tax.
+It reduces the total taxable profits, making them pay less tax.ย

 • Money